lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 "The fifth key is held by a king on his throne."

-"The sixth in a station, left by one of your own,"
+✓ "The sixth in a station, left by one of your own,"
+  - Safehouse acessible via

 "The seventh is major if you draft it quite late,"

 "And the last key is waiting, behind the last door of eight."

-Based on Room 1, these rooms each have a mechanism for the sigil of one realm.
+These rooms each have a mechanism for the sigil of one realm.

-Room 1: Ticket icon (Orinda Aries)

 ### Great Hall